Here are some of the most asked questions about the Tynemouth Outdoor Pool project.

 Finally, the opportunities to help promote tourism in the region would also be enormous – we can imagine a transformed pool would ultimately be one of the major tourist attractions in the North East, and something that could act as a real catalyst for the regeneration (where it’s needed) of much of the North East coastline.

-The site in phase 1 will be restored as a 25m main pool and splash deck at the north end, with heated fresh water and temporary changing facilities.
+The site in Phase One will be restored as a 25m main pool and splash deck at the north end, with heated fresh water and temporary changing facilities.

 Geothermal energy relates to the natural heat found in subsurface rocks, that can be exploited through drilling boreholes of up to 2km in depth, in order to tap in to the energy source and use it to heat water.